 Doctors urge patients to follow several suggestions to prevent a stroke.
 They are:

-- Healthy Diet: Eating healthy meals and foods low in saturated fats, trans fat, and cholesterol help keep your blood pressure low.
+- Healthy Diet: Eating healthy meals and foods low in saturated fats, trans fat, and cholesterol helps keep your blood pressure low.
 High cholesterol and high blood pressure are risk factors for a stroke.
 Eating a proper diet can decrease your chances of having one.

 - Watch Your Weight: Overweight and obese people are more at risk for a stroke.
 In addition to eating healthy foods, pay attention to the quality and quantity consumed.